University of Victoria Students' Society: Universal Bus Pass (U-PASS)

-The Universal Bus Pass (U-PASS) started in 1999 allows students unlimited travel on the Victoria Regional Transit System.
+The Universal Bus Pass (U-PASS), started in 1999, allows students unlimited travel on the Victoria Regional Transit System.
 The Pass must be renewed each semester at either the University Centre or the Info Booth in the SUB and costs the equivalent of one adult monthly pass.

 Anti-Violence Project (AVP)

 The Anti-Violence Project (AVP) is the on-campus sexual assault centre.
 The support services are confidential and available to anyone who has experienced sexualized violence or knows someone who has.

-The staff are trained to provide emotional support and can act as a bridge for anyone seeking counselling, health and/or legal services.
-They also have a great resource library, and offer educational workshops and awareness events on-campus.
-People looking for more information can visit their website or stop by their office in SUB B027.

 Food Bank

-Rising tuition costs and debt loads signaled an increase in the needs of the membership and in September 2000 the Board of Directors began funding and operating an emergency food bank in the SUB.
-By 2003 the need increased substantially and the society gained a $0.50 per student levy by referendum for the food bank.
-It continues to provide much needed food and clothing to members and their families.
+Rising tuition costs and debt loads signalled an increase in the needs of the membership and in September 2000, the Board of Directors began funding and operating an emergency food bank in the SUB.
+By 2003, demand had increased substantially and a referendum approved a $0.50 per student levy to operate the food bank.

-The Food bank is located in the basement on the SUB (B017) and is operated mainly by volunteers.
-All undergraduate students pay a small fee towards keeping it stocked.
-The Food bank offers students in need the ability to pick up food items once per week.

 Health and Dental Plan

-Established by student referendum the UVSS Health and Dental Plan is extended health and dental coverage specifically for students.
+Established by student referendum, the UVSS Health and Dental Plan is extended health and dental coverage specifically for students.